theodotk/theodotk/README.md

 ## Quantum:

++ Currently I work as a Quantum Software developer at Photonic, where I own a tool for various simulations of physics a quantum system used by the company as a quantum computer building block.
++ Also, I developed a bunch of algorithms for simplifying work with wide and deep quantum circuits for the company.
-+ I also led a CS part of an international interdisciplinary research project on quantum-assisted computation.
++ On my previous job I led a CS part of an international interdisciplinary research project on quantum-assisted computation.
 I developed architecture and a compiler for a quantum co-processor and evaluated potential computational benefits of the device.
 + In my PhD research:
   - I developed theoretical description of quantum measurement back-action and used it to control qubit state (in theory).